rgrinberg/opium/examples/file_upload/README.md

 - `/upload` that receives `multipart/form-data` `POST` requests and writes the content of uploaded files on the disk.

 You'll see that the `layout` and `index_view` functions are quite verbose.
 That's because we're using TailwindCSS and AlpineJS to create a nice UX, but that's got nothing to do with how file upload works.
 If you'd prefer to have a bare-bone file upload, check out the `simple.ml` file!

+The implementation of the `upload_handler` function is borrowed from [ReWeb](https://github.com/yawaramin/re-web/blob/main/ReWeb/Filter.ml#L237).